osg-htc/technology/docs/release/new-release-series.md

         In particular, update `SERIES` as appropriate, and include any applicable enterprise linux versions to the `EL` loop (eg, `el7 el8`)
-    -   Note that, at first, upcoming-build will continue to inherit from 3.OLD-devel

 -   Add Koji package signing